Fees and Deposit Limits8.2/10

 Wealthfront Historical Performance & Returns

-You can check previous returns over the past year, three years, five years, and since Wealthfront’s inception.
+You can check previous returns over the past year, three years, five years, and since the portfolio’s inception.
 There are also differing returns between taxable portfolios (Personal, Joint, and Trust accounts) and tax-advantaged IRAs.
-In 94% of the historical returns, the tax-advantaged IRAs have better returns.
-The few exceptions are in the higher risk level portfolios.
+In most of the historical returns, the taxable accounts have better returns.

 Here is a quick overview of some of the historical data.
 All of the returns and risk levels can be found here.

 |Risk Level||Account Type||1 Year Return||3 Year Return||5 Year Return||Since Inception

 Related: Wealthfront vs. M1 Finance